steveobd/adobe_analytics/README.md

 }
 ```

-If you're using a json file, you can also just pass the path for authentication
+In this case you can also just pass the path for authentication
 ```python
 from adobe_analytics import Client client = Client.from_json("my_path")
 ```

-## Account and suites
+## Client and suites

 You can very easily access some basic information about your account and your
 reporting suites (note that the result of those methods is cached, i.e. they